mbenetti/ISEC/README.md

 ## License MIT

-This project is part of PhD research at DI3 DOCTORADO EN INGENIERÍA INDUSTRIAL (UTN + UNC).
+This project is part of PhD research at DI3 - DOCTORADO EN INGENIERÍA INDUSTRIAL - Delegacion UNC Universidad Nacional de Cuyo, Argentina.

 Copyright (c) 2026 Mauro A. Benetti